-The first time I made it to church last March, I couldn’t sing a note.
+The first time I made it to church last March while Mike was recovering, I couldn’t sing a note.
 Not one came out.
 I just stood and let it wash over me.
 It took weeks before I could join the song quietly from my seat.
 Even longer for me to raise my hands and let it become part of me once again.
 Quietly, Jesus waited.
 Always singing.

 All during this time, he has been unraveling my heart.
 Layer after layer of hurt and hope have been coming undone in pairs.
 He is so tender with us when we are healing—always the great physician of our deepest wounds.
 Slowly, he has added to my ongoing playlist, healing songs with lyrics I find myself humming in the kitchen and playing in my car.
 He has been telling me to take my time.
 He has waited, still.

 So a couple of weeks ago I got a text from my worship pastor.
 It read, “Is your heart ready to sing?”

 I knew the answer.
 I’ve known for a while that part of my breakthrough will always include worship.
 Not only in my kitchen but corporately.
 I wish I could explain it, but I can’t.